MY ESWRA LOGIN

 A list of countries and the category they belong to is attached in the appendix to these guidelines.

-The budget should be planned based on the above figures and a minimum of 450 participants.
-Conference arrangements should be made for this number.
+The budget should be planned based on the above figures and a minimum of 500 participants distributed across all categories.
+Conference arrangements should then be made accordingly.

 Please also see comments below in relation to sponsorship.